William Horner: The History of Animation

 The Magic Lantern, The Thaumatrope & The Phenakistoscope

-These devices had been around for some time, and are the first three significant pieces in the now long line of animation tools and toys.
-Although less well known than the Zoetrope, each was vital in inspiring everything that followed.
+These devices had been around for some time, and are the first three significant pieces in a long line of animation tools and toys.
+Although less well known than the Zoetrope, each was a vital antecedent in the history of animation.

 First, back in the 17th Century, came the magic lantern.
 A very early projector of sorts, it could just about achieve some suggestion of movement.